Visual Strategy

 Two framed images showing balanced contrast

-Not less impact, but better pacing.
+The goal is not less impact, but superior pacing.